-Twin Lakes Academy Middle School Academic Progression 6th Grade Progression 7th Grade Progression 8th Grade Progression Standard Course of Study Standard Course of Study Standard Course of Study MJ Language Arts 1 MJ Language Arts 2 MJ Language Arts 3 MJ Math 1 MJ Math 2 MJ Pre-Algebra MJ Science 1 MJ Science 2 MJ Science 3 MJ World History Civics MJ US History Spanish I* (available as elective) Advanced Course of Study Advanced Course of Study Advanced Course of Study MJ Language Arts 1, Advanced MJ Language Arts 2, Advanced MJ Language Arts 3, Advanced MJ Math 1, Advanced MJ Math 2, Advanced Algebra 1, Honors* MJ Science 1, Advanced MJ Science 2, Advanced MJ Science 3, Advanced MJ World History, Advanced MJ Civics, Advanced MJ US History, Advanced Spanish I* (available as elective) Accelerated Course of Study Accelerated Course of Study Accelerated Course of Study Algebra I, Honors * Geometry Honors * Biology Honors * Spanish I* (available as elective) * High School Course
+Twin Lakes Academy Middle School Academic Progression 6th Grade Progression 7th Grade Progression 8th Grade Progression Standard Course of Study Standard Course of Study Standard Course of Study MJ Language Arts 1 MJ Language Arts 2 MJ Language Arts 3 MJ Math 1 MJ Math 2 MJ Pre-Algebra MJ Science 1 MJ Science 2 MJ Science 3 Law Studies U.S. History Civics Advanced Course of Study Advanced Course of Study Advanced Course of Study MJ Language Arts 1, Advanced MJ Language Arts 2, Advanced MJ Language Arts 3, Advanced MJ Math 1, Advanced MJ Math 2, Advanced Algebra 1, Honors* MJ Science 1, Advanced MJ Science 2, Advanced MJ Science 3, Advanced Civics, Advanced U.S. History, Advanced/ World History Civics Accelerated Course of Study Accelerated Course of Study Accelerated Course of Study Algebra I, Honors * Geometry Honors * Biology Honors * * High School Course

 Middle School Promotion Requirements (6-8)

 2. Teachers and administrators have an obligation to provide timely intervention so that students may recover courses (core or elective) during the academic year.

 3. One core course failed and not recovered during the academic year may be recovered during DCPS Summer Education Programs (if available) or during the summer through a private or out-of-county provider to meet course requirements for promotion.